nextcloud/documentation/user_manual/files/files.rst

 Sync Client
 -----------
 However, some applications only allow you to save to a local folder.
-To get around this issue, you can use the :doc:`ownCloud sync clients <../files/index>`
+To get around this issue, you can use the `ownCloud sync clients`_

 Mobile
 -------